 To avoid this, we recommend:

-- placing a paper filter on top of the coffee before you brew.
-The filter helps distribute the water evenly across the coffee bed.
+Placing a paper or stainless steel filter on top of the coffee before you brew.
+The filter helps distribute the water evenly across the